top of page

 This session opens a nuanced discussion around:

-It invites Providers, Investors, and Advocates to explore how we can build a more aligned and ethically grounded system, where participants truly remain at the centre.
+It invites Providers and stakeholders to explore how we can build a more aligned and ethically grounded system, where participants truly remain at the centre.

 10.30am - 10.45am